-The most sensible expansionary policy under zero interest rate is an expansionary fiscal policy as suggested by Keynes.29 However, this traditional way of resolution is useless under the circumstances that the sustainability of fiscal debt is uncertain.
-The standard resolution for the ideal relation between the fiscal burden and monetary policy is, as Frenkel (1998) points out from the lesson of the fiscal debt of industrialized countries in the 1980s, monetary policy should not deviate from attempting to achieve its main objectives and fiscal imbalances should, in principle, be dealt with by structural reform.
-However, such a policy recommendation is not easily to be accepted in Japan at the present juncture.
+The most sensible expansionary policy under a zero interest rate is an expansionary fiscal policy as suggested by Keynes.
+However, this traditional way of resolution is useless under circumstances in which the sustainability of fiscal debt is uncertain.
+The standard resolution for the ideal relation between the fiscal burden and monetary policy is, as Frenkel (1998) points out from the lesson of the fiscal debt of industrialized countries in the 1980s, that monetary policy should not deviate from attempting to achieve its main objectives and fiscal imbalances should, in principle, be dealt with by structural reform.
+However, such a policy recommendation cannot easily be accepted in Japan at the present juncture.

-V. Transmission Channel for Outright Purchase of Long-Term
+IV.
+Transmission Channel for Outright Purchase of Long-Term Government Bonds under Zero Interest Rate

-Government Bonds

-Sections V to VII will study the effects, risks, and side effects of the additional easing of monetary policy under zero interest rate, focusing on the outright purchase operations of long-term government bonds which has so often been recommended.
-As discussed in the previous section, even in the case we need further monetary easing under zero interest rate, taking the effects of the zero interest rate policy over time into consideration, we can indeed expect further easing effects from the protracted commitment to the zero interest rate policy.
-Therefore we do not consider it necessary to carry out the outright purchase of long-term government bonds, which we will discuss later.
-In this section we summarize the effects of the outright purchase of long-term government bonds.
+Chapters IV to VI will study the effects, risks, and side effects of the additional easing of monetary policy under zero interest rate, focusing on the outright purchase operations of long-term government bonds that have so often been recommended.
+As discussed in the previous chapter, we elaborate this topic because of its theoretical interest and to obtain some lessons for the conduct of monetary policy under zero interest rate.
+Thus, our discussion is not directly related with the conduct of the bank's monetary policy in the near future.
+In this chapter, we summarize the effects of the outright purchase of long-term government bonds.